CryptoManufaktur-io/solana-rpc/README.md

 It is normal for Solana to take ~30 minutes to catch up after a fresh start.

-`grep --ignore-case --extended-regexp 'error|warn' /mnt/sol-logs/validator.log` to see error and warn logs.
+`grep --extended-regexp 'ERROR|WARN' /mnt/sol-logs/validator.log` to see error and warn logs.

 `solana epoch-info` to get information about the epoch.